gu-fan/riv.vim/doc/riv.rst

     This is a block quote

-    It's not highlighted and not folded, cause it contains other document elements.
+    Block quotes are not highlighted and not folded, cause it contains other document elements.

     --- Attribution

     The attribution: a text block beginning with "--", "---".

-    It is highlighted.
+    The attribution is highlighted.

     See `Block Quotes`__